-While not outright scams, the products or services they offer the elderly may be unwanted or unnecessary, which the person you’re taking care of may purchase anyway — either to get rid of the sales person or because the elderly just can’t say no to a friendly face.
+While not outright scams, the products or services they offer may be unwanted or unnecessary, which the person you’re taking care of may purchase anyway — either to get rid of the sales person or because the person just can’t say no to a friendly face.

-If you think that the person you’re caring for is susceptible to these kinds of sales tactics, or is maybe too trusting, you may want to read our Elizz article Can I leave the person I’m caring for home alone? for tips on what to do if an unexpected visitor knocks on the door while the person you’re caring for is alone in the house.
+You may want to read our article Can I leave the person I’m caring for home alone? for tips on what to do if an unexpected visitor knocks on the door while the person you’re caring for is alone in the house.

 There are ways to protect yourself and the person you’re taking care of from fraud.
 Here are a few fraud prevention tips to keep in mind:

-- Don’t write down personal identification numbers and passwords or tell anyone else what they are “just in case you forget.”
+- Don’t write down Personal Identification Numbers and passwords or tell anyone what they are “just in case you forget.”

-- Don’t click on popup windows to close them.
-Instead, press the CTRL+ALT+DEL keys to close the window or manually shut down your computer by pressing and holding down the power button.
+- Don’t click on pop-up windows to close them.
+Instead, press the CTRL+ALT+DEL keys (at the same time) to close the window (on a Mac, it’s Command+Option+Esc) or manually shut down your computer by pressing and holding down the power button.

-- Don’t give out any personal information over the phone.
+- Don’t give out any personal information over the phone or via e-mail.

 - Don’t feel pressured to sign a contract on the spot.
 Ask the representative if you can have a few days to think it over.
 If they refuse to grant your request and insist that the offer is “time-sensitive,” it’s probably better to pass.

-- Be suspicious about anyone asking you for money over the phone or email, even if they claim to know you or someone you know.
+- Be suspicious about anyone asking you for money over the phone or via e-mail even if they claim to know you or someone you know.